Royal Black Institution: Parades

-In Northern Ireland it holds an annual parade in the village of Scarva, County Down, on 13 July (the day after the Orange Order's 12 July celebrations).
+In Northern Ireland, the institution organises an annual parade in the village of Scarva, County Down, on 13 July (the day after the Orange Order's 12 July celebrations).
 It is commonly referred to as "The Sham Fight" as it involves a mock fight between actors reenacting the Battle of the Boyne.
+The other 13 July location takes place annually in Bangor, which is a large parade.
+In 2026, 105 perceptories and 95 bands took part.

 The other major parade of the year is "Black Saturday", also known as "The Black Parade" and "Last Saturday", held on the last Saturday in August at several locations throughout Ulster (including a major parade in Raphoe in the Laggan district of East Donegal, Ireland).
+The event is attended by senior Royal Black members from other country's Black Chapters, including, Togo, New Zealand, Australia, Canada and the United States.